 NRS 686A.2815 prohibits intentionally deceiving insurance companies in Nevada.

-A key element of NRS 686A.2815 is that the defendant intentionally gives a health insurer false information to defraud them.
-It is no crime to accidentally give false information.
+A key element of NRS 686A.2815 is that you intentionally gives a health insurer false information to defraud them.
+It is no crime to give false information accidentally.
 This is true even if the mistake causes the health insurer to pay out extra money.4

 Nevada judges understand that health insurers are confusing bureaucracies with complicated procedures.
-And they expect that innocent people will make honest errors:
+Plus, they expect that innocent people will make honest errors:

 Example: Dr. Jones is a neurosurgeon in Henderson who buys a new CT scan machine that is cheaper to operate than his old one.
 But by mistake he continues to bill his patients’ insurers for scans done under the old CT machine.
 Because Dr. Jones had no intention of tricking the insurance companies, his overbilling for healthcare services does not make him criminally liable for health insurance fraud.
 (However, the insurers may be able to sue Dr. Jones in civil court to recoup the extra money they paid due to his oversight of providing false insurance information.)

-Even if Dr. Jones, in the above example, was prosecuted in federal instead of state court, the criminal charges should still be dismissed.
+Even if Dr. Jones in the above example were prosecuted in federal rather than state court, the criminal charges should still be dismissed.
 This is because his actions were a pure oversight, not part of a healthcare fraud scheme or artifice.5

 - Making unlawful arrests,